qpdf/qpdf/README-windows.txt

 build for.

-From that cmd prompt, you can start your msys shell by just running manually whatever command is associated with your msys shell icon.
+From that cmd prompt, you can start your msys shell by just running manually whatever command is associated with your msys shell icon (such as C:\MinGW\msys\1.0\msys.bat).

 Configure as follows: